 - develop aggregate analysis in respect of our users and business intelligence that enable us to operate, protect, make informed decisions and report on the performance of our business.

 Jobs4football has been designed to attract as many users as possible.
-In our case, our users are typically football fans or interested in football news, jobs and other sports-related content.
+In our case, our users are typically football fans or interested in football news, jobs and other football-related content.
 The creation of this content, and the work that goes into ensuring that Jobs4football continue to be class-leading digital sports destinations, are funded by advertising revenues which we receive as a result of showing users advertising or other sponsored or branded content on the platforms.
 We have a legitimate interest in ensuring that we deliver this advertising in a responsible way, and in allowing us to deliver it to the users most likely to be interested in it, and in doing so we employ User Information, such as the user’s location, how the user engages with the platforms and the content that the user views.

 More specifically, in relation to advertising: